bwsw/t-streams/docs/source/Ts-Architecture.rst

 .. figure:: _static/Architecture-ServerSlave.png

 In the fault-tolerant mode implementation, one Master and one or more Slave nodes can be deployed.
 In a most common scenario, one Master and one Slave are in cluster.
+More than one Master server can be included in the cluster.
+In this case we will speak about a scalable mode that is described below.

-The Storage Server is a separate project which can be found on `GitHub <https://github.com/bwsw/tstreams-transaction-server>`_.
+The Storage Server is a sub-project which can be found on `GitHub <https://github.com/bwsw/t-streams/tree/develop/tstreams-transaction-server>`_.

 Scalable Mode
 ---------------------

+T-streams allows operating in a scalable mode.
+It is possible if data processing is implemented via more than one stream.
+A Master server is assigned to each stream.
+This server has a Common role.
+All operations for the stream specified for the server will be sent to this server.

+For example, there are 3 streams in the process - Stream 1, Stream 2 and Stream 3.
+Each of the streams is assigned to a Server it sends operations to.
+So we involve 3 servers with a Common role into the process.
+Producer 1 working with Stream 1 connects to Server 1.
+Producer 2 working with Stream 2 connects to Server 2.
+Producer 3 working with Stream 3 connects to Server 3.

+One more server with a CheckpointGgroup role should be added to the cluster to perform all operations for a Checkpoint Group in the process.
+So all producers in the runtime will connect to the CheckointGroup server and will send to it all operations common for all streams in the process.